FAQs - Work Opportunity Tax Credit (WOTC)

 Employers may claim the Work Opportunity Tax Credit for a total of two years.
 Employers who do not take the full credit amount because of the tax liability limitation may carry back one year or forward 20 years.

-Target groups A through H have a two-tier retention period; 400 hours for a 40 percent tax credit, at least 120 hours but less than 400 hours for a 25 percent tax credit.
+Target groups A through H, and L have a two-tier retention period; 400 hours for a 40 percent tax credit, at least 120 hours but less than 400 hours for a 25 percent tax credit.

 Target group I (long-term family assistance recipient) must be retained 180 days or 400 hours.
 The tax credits vary.
 See the question above, “What is the amount of the credit available through WOTC?” for more information.